drewdrewthis/voodoo-frontend-test/docs/TECHNICAL_CONSIDERATIONS.md

+## Technical choices:

-- Apollo LocalStorage caching
+### Apollo LocalStorage caching

-- Use of MUI DataGrid
+### Use of MUI DataGrid

 - Pros:
   - Faster prototyping
   - Great out of box features
 - Cons:
+  - API not super clear for advanced features (aggregation, nested rows)
   - Nested rows API would not work out of the box/API too difficult
   - Could not update header/footer as desired
   - Some features are paid/need license for use in production

+## Features:

+[X] Date range selection
+[X] Data display as a table
+[X] Revenue focused data by country
+[ ] Row details
+[ ] LocalStorage caching for initial load (particulary valuable for development) [ ] Highlights for top cells